-The town council’s Annual Return has been signed-off by the external auditor.
+The town council’s Annual Audit Return has been signed-off by its external auditor.

 The Completion Notice is available here.

 The audited copy of the Annual Return is available here.

 The supporting documents are available for inspection at the town council office, 10:00-16:00 from Monday to Friday, from 24 September 2019.

 The town council holds a 30 year lease to manage the Demesnes.
 As landlord, Durham County Council is holding a public consultation session on proposals to replace the equipment in the Demesnes Play Area, which is now at the end of its useful life.

 The consultation to help with selection of new play equipment will take place in:

 St Mary’s RCVA Primary School, Birch Rd, Barnard Castle DL12 8JR on Wednesday 18 September at 3 pm.

 BARNARD CASTLE TO COMMEMORATE MERCHANT NAVY DAY